State of the Planet

 Many cities in poorer parts of the world lack centralized public transport, relying instead on often chaotic masses of private vehicles.
 Researchers are studying ways to improve such services.

-GETTING THERE | Improving informal urban transport, Africa, Latin America, Asia | SUMMER 2024 and ONGOING
+GETTING THERE | Improving informal urban transport, Africa, Latin America, Asia | SUMMER 2025 and ONGOING

 In many big cities of the Global South, there is little organized public transport; rickshaws, motorcycles, minibuses and other largely unregulated private vehicles are the main way to get around.
 This exacerbates traffic congestion and air pollution, among other problems.
 In eight cities, a new global consortium is partnering with transport operators, passengers, governments and technology firms to explore ways these services might be improved to bring about better efficiency, access and public health.
 Projects in Accra, Bangkok, Beijing, Bogotá, Cape Town, Kumasi, Mumbai and San José.
 Led by Jacqueline Klopp of the Center for Sustainable Urban Development.
-Project announcement | A ‘digital commons’ to track African urban transport
+Project website A ‘digital commons’ to track African urban transport

-MILLENNIA OF CLIMATE ADAPTATION | Ethnographic, archaeological investigations, southwest Madagascar | SUMMER 2024 and ONGOING
+MILLENNIA OF CLIMATE ADAPTATION | Ethnographic, archaeological investigations, southwest Madagascar | SUMMER 2025 and ONGOING

-A team of researchers co-led by Kristina Douglass and Indigenous Malagasy people is using archaeological, ethnographic and ecological data to investigate how residents have adapted their livelihoods in farming, fishing, foraging and herding to big natural climate swings over the last 3,000 to 5,000 years.
-Human-influenced climate change presents new threats, and the past may help act as a guide to how Malagasy people can adapt in the future.
+A team of researchers co-led by Kristina Douglass and Indigenous Malagasy people is using archaeological, ethnographic and ecological data to investigate how residents have adapted farming, fishing, foraging and herding to big natural climate swings over the last 3,000 to 5,000 years.
+Human-influenced climate change presents new threats, and the past may help act as a guide to how the Malagasy can adapt in the future.
 Spinoff projects include investigations of the early settlement of Madagascar, past megafauna extinctions, and the effects of modern coral harvesting.
 Project website

 Bangladeshi farmers speak with a research team